-Your treatment team may give you guidelines to follow for reporting signs of an infection, but generally you should contact your hospital immediately if you have any of the following:
+Your treatment team may give you guidelines to follow for reporting signs of an infection.
+But generally you should contact your hospital immediately if you have any of the following:

-- A high temperature (over 37.5°C) or low temperature (under 36°C), or whatever your chemotherapy team has advised - Suddenly feeling unwell, even with a normal temperature - Symptoms of an infection, for example a sore throat, a cough, needing to pass urine often or feeling cold and shivery
+- A high temperature (over 37.5°C) or low temperature (under 36°C), or whatever your treatment team has advised - Suddenly feeling unwell, even with a normal temperature - Symptoms of an infection, such as a sore throat, cough, needing to pass urine often or feeling cold or shivery

-Before starting chemotherapy, your treatment team should give you a 24-hour contact number or tell you how to get emergency care.
+Before starting chemotherapy you should be given a 24-hour contact number or told where to get emergency care by your treatment team.